kshitijvr93/Backend-for-CarMan/README.md

 Connected with Google's Cloud Vision Web detection API

-Have to use ngrok to expose servver url.
+Have to use ngrok to expose server url.

 port no: 8080

-url to post : localhost:8000/upload
+url to post : localhost:8080/upload
-url to get  : localhost:8000/get_val
+url to get  : localhost:8080/get_val